gvwilson/thirdbit/_posts/2008/2008-05-03-but-nobody-to-know-what-it-is.md

 ---
-title: "&quot;...But Nobody To Know What It Is&quot;"
+title: "'…But Nobody To Know What It Is'"
 date: 2008-05-03 06:50:53
 year: 2008
 ---